Him7110/todolist-v1/README.md

-To Do List: Version 1
+This is To Do List: Version 1